 I am the Head of the Accentuate Programme which provides opportunities for deaf and disabled people to participate and lead in the Cultural Sector.
-We’ve spent two years developing History of Place as part of our series of projects and I’m delighted to see the activity that’s now taking place.
-Over the next two years, amongst other things, I will be working with our national partners, The Museum of Liverpool, M Shed in Bristol and the V&A London to deliver a series of nationally significant exhibitions.
+Over three years from 2016 we developed History of Place as part of our series of projects and worked with our national partners, The Museum of Liverpool, M Shed in Bristol and the V&A London to deliver a series of nationally significant exhibitions.
 As a disabled person myself, I’m passionate about uncovering this relatively hidden history.
 See the stories I’ve uncovered.

 I am Project Manager for History of Place, a freelance role I job share with Paul Homer.
 With a background in heritage, museums, education and engagement I’m hugely passionate about access and storytelling.
 I focus on the financial, engagement, marketing and resource development responsibilities of the project and also support across the team.

 I am the Project Manager for History of Place, job-sharing with Katie Ann Smith.
 I have extensive experience in running heritage projects and cultural buildings, working mainly in film and visual arts.
 This includes running independent cinemas and organising a disability film festival.
 I’m passionate about bringing unknown stories to the public, whether through film, exhibitions or engagement projects.
 I have the pleasure of living by the sea.

 Accentuate History of Place project coordinator based in Bristol.
 With a background in history and heritage exploration for arts projects, I have worked on interactive events, creative installations and delivered workshops for young people and community groups in Bristol, Devon, London, Barcelona and more.
 With a keen interest in exploring deaf and disabled people’s experiences through history and interpreting life in Bristol, I have enjoyed being on this important journey.
 See what I’ve discovered so far.